snuhcs-course/swpp-2025-project-team-08/README.md

 ### Goals achieved
 - **Testing**: Implement Testing code and achieve meaningful result in backend
 - **Ready-to-Present UI/UX**: Implement most of UI/UX
-- **Data loader completion**: Program details vectorize and save in vectorDB
+- **Data loader completion**: Program details vectorize and save in vectorDB.
+Add more data loader.
-- **Confirmation of recommendation algorithms**: Generate a user preference profile vector by incorporating satisfaction scores (1–5) for the five user policies.
-Recommend by computing the similarity between the user’s preferenceVector and the program’s detailsVector.
+- **Confirmation of recommendation algorithms**: Recommend by computing the similarity between the user’s preferenceVector and the program’s detailsVector.

 ## Getting Started